Concubinage: Ancient Judaism

 The account of the unnamed Levite in Judges 19–20 shows that the taking of concubines was not the exclusive preserve of kings or patriarchs in Israel during the time of the Judges, and that the rape of a concubine was completely unacceptable to the Israelite nation and led to a civil war.
 In the story, the Levite appears to be an ordinary member of the tribe, whose concubine was a woman from Bethlehem in Judah.
-This woman was unfaithful, and eventually abandoned him to return to her paternal household.
+This woman was unfaithful and eventually abandoned him to return to her paternal household.
 However, after four months, the Levite, referred to as her husband, decided to travel to her father's house to persuade his concubine to return.
 She is amenable to returning with him, and the father-in-law is very welcoming.
 The father-in-law convinces the Levite to remain several additional days, until the party leaves behind schedule in the late evening.
-The group pass up a nearby non-Israelite town to arrive very late in the city of Gibeah, which is in the land of the Benjaminites.
-The group sit around the town square, waiting for a local to invite them in for the evening, as was the custom for travelers.
-A local old man invites them to stay in his home, offering them guest right by washing their feet and offering them food.
-A band of wicked townsmen attack the house and demand the host send out the Levite man so they can rape him.
-The host offers to send out his virgin daughter as well as the Levite's concubine for them to rape, to avoid breaking guest right towards the Levite.
+The group passes up a nearby non-Israelite town and arrives very late in the city of Gibeah, which is in the land of the Benjaminites.
+The group sits around the town square, waiting for a local to invite them in for the evening, as was the custom for travelers.
+A local older man invites them to stay in his home, offering them guest right by washing their feet and offering them food.
+A band of wicked townsmen attack the house and demand that the host send out the Levite man so they can rape him.
+The host offers to send out his virgin daughter as well as the Levite's concubine for them to rape, to avoid breaking the guest right towards the Levite.
 Eventually, to ensure his own safety and that of his host, the Levite gives the men his concubine, who is raped and abused through the night, until she is left collapsed against the front door at dawn.
-It is important to note that the Levite man chose to save himself from rape at the expense of his wife.
+The Levite chose to save himself from rape at the expense of his wife.
 In the morning, the Levite finds her when he tries to leave.
-When she fails to respond to her husband's order to get up (possibly because she is dead, although the language is unclear) the Levite places her on his donkey and continues home.
+When she fails to respond to her husband's order to get up (possibly because she is dead, although the language is unclear), the Levite places her on his donkey and continues home.
 Once home, he dismembers her body and distributes the 12 parts throughout the nation of Israel.
 The Israelites gather to learn why they were sent such grisly gifts, and are told by the Levite of the sadistic rape of his concubine.
-The crime is considered outrageous by the Israelite tribesmen, who then wreak total retribution on the men of Gibeah, as well as the surrounding tribe of Benjamin when they support the Gibeans, killing them without mercy and burning all their towns.
+The crime is considered outrageous by the Israelite tribesmen, who then wreak total retribution on the men of Gibeah, as well as the surrounding tribe of Benjamin, when they support the Gibeahites, killing them without mercy and burning all their towns.
 The inhabitants of (the town of) Jabesh Gilead are then slaughtered as a punishment for not joining the 11 tribes in their war against the Benjaminites, and their 400 unmarried daughters given in forced marriage to the 600 Benjamite survivors.
-Finally, the 200 Benjaminite survivors who still have no wives are granted a mass marriage by abduction by the other tribes.
+Finally, the 200 Benjaminite survivors who still have the other tribes grant no wives a mass marriage by abduction.